FRESHWATER AQUARIUM CARE | Basics & Fish Information | Maintenance

 Also remember that bettas are still basically tropical fish too, so if they are kept in a bowl try and keep them in a warm area of your house, preferably above 70 F.

-For more about aquarium heaters, please see this article in my Aquarium Answers Blog:
+For more about aquarium heaters, please see this more in depth article:

-Cooling; sometimes cooling a tank in the warm summer months can be an issue, and most freshwater aquarists cannot afford an expensive chiller (which can cost $500 +).
+Cooling; Sometimes cooling a tank in the warm summer months can be an issue, and most freshwater aquarists cannot afford an expensive chiller (which can cost $500 +).
 In many applications, even a an air conditioner is not a viable option.

 I often had clients leave a wet towel & fan on their tank before leaving for work, then add a frozen bottle when they come home.